-- What happens during your puppy’s first vet visit
+- What happens during your puppy’s first vet check?

-- Tips for a smooth first puppy vet trip
+- Tips for a smooth first puppy vet check

-- How much does a puppy vet visit cost?
+- How much is a puppy health check (UK)?

-- What happens after your puppy’s first vet visit
+- What happens after your puppy’s first vet check?

-What happens during your puppy’s first vet visit
+What happens during your puppy’s first vet check?

-You’ll have a chat about common problems such as worms and fleas, including how to treat and prevent them, (which again your breeder or the rescue centre should have given you details of), as well as microchipping, neutering, and any questions you have about puppy health care.
-You might also talk about feeding, exercising and grooming.
+You can have a chat about common problems such as worms and fleas, including how to treat and prevent them and you can have the chance to ask any questions you have about puppy health.

 During your puppy’s first consultation, the vet will go through a general wellbeing checklist which may include: